This week, the Peel Art Gallery, Museum and Archives (PAMA) put together and shared a slideshow of old photos of Shoppers World.

 This residential complex will be established in phases and should be completed in about 30 years.

-In reminiscing as we say goodbye to a gem of Brampton’s history, also check out our feature article of Shoppers World in its Glory Days, through its multi-stage redevelopments.
+This Brampton institution has been going strong for 50 years.
+Check out our feature article of Shoppers World in its Glory Days, through its multi-stage redevelopments.